-The Grounds Management Association (GMA) was founded in 1934 by W H Bowles BEM, head groundsman at Eton College.
-The first 11 founder members formed the National Association of Groundsmen which became the Grounds Management Association in 1969.
-The original purpose was defined as being to improve the status of groundsmen and the standard of groundsmanship.
+The organisation was formed in 1934 by W H Bowles BEM, head groundsman at Eton College.
+First called the National Association of Groundsmen, its agreed purpose was to improve the status of groundsmen and the standard of groundsmanship.
 This was embodied in the original crest which carried the motto Through Training to Service.
 In 1969 the organisation became known as the Institute of Groundsmanship.

 "To promote quality surfaces and quality services and establish the GMA as 'the' leading professional organisation for grounds management, recognised by the National Governing Bodies of Sport and the public, private and voluntary sectors for its industry knowledge and technical expertise.'